iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Fear of death is fear of surrender to Infinity.
-Learn to surrender, to exist at Infinity while alive, and fear of death dissolves.
+> The first rule of business; treat others like they want to treat you.
 >
-> — Adi Da Samraj
+> — Charles Dickens

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->